Mani8217/advJS-pokedex-API-project/README.md

 - Display information of each pokemon in cards
 - Navigate between `search` and `dashboard` views

-## HTML + CSS
+## HTML + CSS/SASS
+- Use CSS3/SASS techniques that you've learned during the course
+- Mobile-first
 - You can adapt/reuse some parts of the previous pokedex that you've made during the course or start from scratch.
 Here the previous instructions: [pokedex | basic JS](https://refugeescode-materials.netlify.app/pokedex/assignment)
-- Mobile-first

-## Javascript
+## JavaScript

+- We'll practice ES6/AdvancedJS methods that you've learned during the course.

 File: `script.js`

 You'll use Pokeapi to GET all the information to complete the exercise